✓ Certified QuickBooks Advisor since 1999 ✓ Desktop & Online Support

 • QuickBooks will automatically select what is normally affected.

-- You should either contact us to discuss this deselection.
+• You should either contact us to discuss this deselection or leave default settings intact.

 Step 5: Calculated Based on Quantity

-- This is not applicable for this Payroll Item
+• Select “Neither” — This is not applicable for this Payroll Item.

 Step 6: Default Rate and Limit

-• In this example the monthly premium paid by the company for this officer's insurance is $865.00
+In this example, the monthly premium paid by the company for this officer’s insurance is $865.00, and the company payroll cycle is weekly.

 Final Step: Set up Officer’s Payroll Information in each record

-• Go to each Officer (Must Own at least 2% Stock)
+• Go to each Officer’s record (they must own at least 2% of the S-Corp stock).

-- On Payroll Info Tab - Make sure item is listed in the right section, and the amount and limit are listed properly.
+• Under the Payroll Info tab, ensure the newly created S-Corp Medical item is listed in the right-hand section, and that the weekly rate and monthly limit are entered properly.

 In Review:

-• Add the Item to All Officers that own at least 2% stock and the company is paying at least partially their medical/dental/vision insurance.
+• Add the payroll item to all Officers that own at least 2% of the corporate stock when the company pays for (or at least partially contributes to) their medical, dental, or vision insurance premiums.